AP CS

 This course builds on the foundation laid in earlier courses while continuing to stress the principles of object-oriented design and analysis, problem solving, and programming methodology.
 Java is the current implementation language for the AP exam, and we use it throughout the course.
 Topics include advanced data structures, algorithms, and a case study of a pre-existing program.
 We may also cover additional special topics as time allows.

-Advanced Placement Computer Science is a demanding course intended for students with a strong background and interest in Computer Science.
+Advanced Placement computer science is a demanding course intended for students with a strong background and interest in computer science.
 Students in the course should expect to spend eight to ten hours each week on laboratory and reading assignments.